VitorSTorres/vitorstorres.github.io/_posts/2013-10-10-last-entry.md

  Last Entry of Father Time

 Project made for the Storytelling class at college.
 The objective was to create a brand entertainment.
 I decided to challenge myself tackling with a live magic show.
-This project consists in a piching with the bible and main concepts of the show, brand I decided to work with and the entire script of the show.
+This project consists in the Technical File and main concepts of the show, brand wich I decided to work with and the entire script of the show.

 ### Script for download:

 [Script FT.pdf](/assets/img/Script-FT.pdf){:target="_blank"}

-## Pitch:
+## Technical File:
 ![1](https://user-images.githubusercontent.com/62526655/119204073-ee2a9580-ba6a-11eb-9aea-49952bc5b17c.png)
 ![2](https://user-images.githubusercontent.com/62526655/119204074-eec32c00-ba6a-11eb-8346-8f425e83b79e.png)
 ![3](https://user-images.githubusercontent.com/62526655/119204075-ef5bc280-ba6a-11eb-83f1-4b27e4b4e81f.png)